 I love chili con carne and find myself making it often, either as a tasty treat for myself or as a shared meal for my husband and I. I usually make a big batch of it so I can enjoy it for lunch the next day, and the next!
 My husband is diabetic, so I needed to find a tasty low carb diabetic chili recipe which would taste good and look appetizing, and that is when I came up with this one.

 The ingredients are nutritious and the flavor in this diabetic chili recipe is wonderful.
-You can tweak this diabetic chili recipe to your heart’s content, swapping the ground beef for chicken or pork, adding more spice (or less!) or swapping the tortilla bowls for homemade tortilla chips.
+You can tweak this keto friendly chili recipe to your heart’s content, swapping the ground beef for chicken or pork, adding more spice (or less!) or swapping the tortilla bowls for homemade tortilla chips.
 You can use your favorite type of low carb tortillas to make any of these.
 You could even use a pizza cutter to slice tortillas into strips and scatter those over the finished dish.
 Now is this diabetic chili recipe sounding tempting?

 I have a couple of crockpots – a huge one and a medium (OK small) one, and it’s the smaller one I use for making this diabetic chili recipe.
 I saute the meat with onions and garlic, then stir in the other ingredients and transfer the whole lot into the crockpot.
 I find 4 hours is enough to cook the chili and get all the flavors rich and perfect if I cook the diabetic chili recipe on HIGH or perhaps 8 to 9 hours on LOW.
 Which I choose just depends what time of the day I get the mixture in the crockpot.

-Best Diabetic Chili Recipe
+Best Diabetic Friendly Chili Recipe

 My husband is my biggest fan where it comes to cooking and, even though our regular menus have changed since his diabetes diagnosis, I still endeavor to keep things interesting.
 There are plenty of foods off-limits to him now, but I’ve discovered plenty of tempting treats such as low carb Carisma potatoes and Lizi’s low GI granola, both of which we really likes.
 But back to the chili – this diabetic chili recipe makes a nice dish for anyone who is diabetic or following a low carb diet for whichever reason.